 [6] The sequence 33-231 Physical Analysis and 33-232 Mathematical Methods of Physics may be substituted for 21-260 Differential Equations.

 [7] 21-270 Introduction to Mathematical Finance should normally be postponed until Sophomore Spring.
-While it has no formal prerequisites, it does assume some mathematical maturity.
+While it has only 21-120 as a prerequisite, it does assume some mathematical maturity.
 Moreover, it is best to take the sequence 21-270, 21-370, 21-420 without interruption, so as to keep the material fresh in your mind.

 [9] Either 36-217 Probability Theory and Random Processes or 36-225 Introduction to Probability and Statistics I may be substituted for 21-325 Probability.
 Although 21-325 is intended for students who have not had previous experience with calculus-based probability, it is a more advanced course than either 36-217 or 36-225.
 15-359 Probability and Computing can also be substituted for 21-325.

-[13] Tepper students may substitute 70-340 Business Communications for 90-717 Strategic Writing Skills.
+[13] Tepper students may substitute 70-340 Business Communications for 95-717 Writing for Information Systems.